xiaomeixw/NoRxJava/README.md

 12.[Deferring Observable code until subscription in RxJava](http://blog.danlew.net/2015/07/23/deferring-observable-code-until-subscription-in-rxjava/):I've grown fond of RxJava's defer() as a tool for ensuring Observable code runs when subscribed (rather than when created).
 I've written about defer() before but I'd like to go into more detail here.

+13.[Loading data from multiple sources with RxJava](http://blog.danlew.net/2015/06/22/loading-data-from-multiple-sources-with-rxjava/):Suppose I have some Data that I query from the network.
+I could simply hit the network each time I need the data, but caching the data on disk and in memory would be much more efficient.(Chinese translation:[使用RxJava从多个数据源获取数据](http://www.jianshu.com/p/be084df924dc))

+14.[Grokking RxJava, Part 2: Operator, Operator](http://blog.danlew.net/2014/09/22/grokking-rxjava-part-2/):In part 1 I went over the basic structure of RxJava, as well as introducing you to the map() operator.
+However, I can understand if you're still not compelled to use RxJava - you don't have much to work with yet.
+But that will change quickly - a big part of the power of RxJava is in all of the operators included in the framework.Let's go through an example to introduce you to more operators.(Chinese translation:[深入浅出RxJava(二：操作符)](http://blog.csdn.net/lzyzsd/article/details/44094895))

+15.[Grokking RxJava, Part 3: Reactive with Benefits](http://blog.danlew.net/2014/09/30/grokking-rxjava-part-3/):In part 1, I went over the basic structure of RxJava.
+In part 2, I showed you how powerful operators could be.
+But maybe you're still not sold; there isn't quite enough there yet to convince you.
+Here's some of the other benefits that come along with the RxJava framework which should seal the deal.(Chinese translation:[深入浅出RxJava三--响应式的好处](http://blog.csdn.net/lzyzsd/article/details/44891933))

+16.[Grokking RxJava, Part 4: Reactive Android](http://blog.danlew.net/2014/10/08/grokking-rxjava-part-4/):In parts 1, 2, and 3 I covered how RxJava works (in a general sense).
+But as an Android developer, how do you make it work for you?
+Here is some practical information for Android developers.RxAndroid is an extension to RxJava built just for Android.
+It includes special bindings that will make your life easier.(Chinese translation:[深入浅出RxJava四-在Android中使用响应式编程](http://blog.csdn.net/lzyzsd/article/details/45033611))

+### 1-2 Library

 http://www.jianshu.com/p/e79f306e12f1
 https://github.com/kaushikgopal/RxJava-Android-Samples